-Purpose – Often I come across people that have several annuities sold to them by various advisors through the years.
+Purpose – Every financial vehicle should serve a specific function in achieving an overall financial goal.
+I often come across people who have several annuities sold to them by various advisors through the years.
 They often feel frustrated that they have money everywhere without a cohesive plan.
 This is because they were sold on a product, not a plan for goal achievement.
-Every financial vehicle should serve a specific function in achieving an overall financial goal.
-I would not recommend moving forward with an annuity without a thorough analysis and projection of how this change would affect your entire financial picture, as well as comparing it to other options.
+I would only recommend moving forward with an annuity after a thorough analysis and projection of how it would affect the entire financial picture, as well as comparing it to other options.

-The Optimal Annuity – Let’s assume that purchasing an annuity is a great idea.
+Let’s assume that purchasing an annuity is a good idea.
+There are many variables and the annuities may have a plethora of attractive features, but the pitfalls are often hazed over.
 How do you know the annuity you’re being sold on is the best one for your situation?
-There are many variables when it comes to annuities, having a plethora of attractive features, while often the pitfalls are hazed over.
 Here are just some of the options to consider:

-The Insurance Company – Annuities are not FDIC insured but backed by the strength of issuing company.
-Although there is a level of protection with the State Insurance Commission, there are limitations.
+The Insurance Company – Annuities are not FDIC insured but are backed by the strength of the issuing company.
 All insurance companies are rated for financial stability.
-An annuity salesman is not required to only sell annuities from highly rated companies.
+A person selling annuities is not required to only sell annuities from highly rated companies.
 It’s my policy to only represent the largest carriers with the highest and most stable ratings.

-Annuity Selection – Ever insurance carrier will have an assortment of annuities available.
-Variations between annuities include bonuses, how growth is calculated, index options, income options, death benefit options, long-term care allowances, surrender charges and so much more.
+Annuity Selection – Every insurance carrier will have an assortment of annuities available.
+Variations between annuities include bonuses, how growth is calculated, index options, income options, death benefit options, long-term care allowances, surrender charges and much more.
 Each of these factors combined can make a real impact on the investment and your quality of life in retirement.
 That’s why it’s important to choose an annuity that aligns with your financial goals.
-A financial planner can help select such annuity and show financial projections that include all income and wealth.

 Annuity Contract Length – The commitment can range in length from one year up to ten years or more, with most common being 10 years.
 Whereas returns on a one-year product aren’t strong, committing funds for a lengthy period may mean passing up opportunities or needed liquidity along the way.
 For example, what happens if inflation sky-rockets and your 10-year annuity isn’t keeping pace with inflation?
-So what’s the right length of an annuity?
-That depends on retirement goals, and if done outside of a financial plan, it’s guesswork.
+The right length of an annuity depends on retirement goals.
+If done outside of a comprehensive financial plan, it’s guesswork.

 Krista McBeath is an Investment Advisor, Chartered Financial Consultant, a Licensed Insurance Advisor, a Fiduciary, and an experienced tax advisor who specializes in financial planning, investments, and insurance.